 Under South Carolina law, S.C.
 Ann. § 15-3-530, we generally have three years to file a civil suit against a nursing home.
 Your case’s timeline begins either from the date you discovered the abuse or the date the abuse occurred.

 You can seek damages in a civil action against the facility where your loved one was mistreated, even if a criminal case also develops or is underway.
 A civil lawsuit can award you damages for the harm your loved one and your family endured because of the abuse.

-For a free legal consultation with a nursing home abuses lawyer serving Florence, call (800) 777-7777
+For a free legal consultation with a nursing home abuse lawyer serving Florence, call (800) 777-7777

 Understanding Compensable Damages for Elder Abuse in a Nursing Home

 The value of your case will depend on the details in your case but, compensation in a nursing home abuse or neglect case could include: